RednibCoding/GDev/README.md

 # GDev

+## What is GDev?
-GDev is an easy to use, component based game editor based on the simple yet powerfull Javascript game framework [jBB](https://github.com/Farbfinsternis/jBB
+GDev is an easy to use, component based game engine based on the simple yet powerfull Javascript game framework [jBB](https://github.com/Farbfinsternis/jBB).
-).
+GDev comes bundled with GDev-Edit - an editor allowing you to quickly set up your scenes and objects.
+With the build-in code-editor, you can create scripts in a Javascript/JSON-like syntax and attach them to scenes and objects.

 <p align="center">
 <img src="doc/editor.png" width="80%">
 </p>

 ## GDev consists of three sub projects:
-- The GDev Engine (in a usable state, yet incomplete)
+- GDev-Engine (in a usable state, yet incomplete)
-- The Editor (not usable yet)
+- GDev-Edit the editor (not usable yet)
-- The Transpiler (is working)
+- The Transpiler (working)

 ## The toolchain